Specter at the feast

 an instrument giving them voice?

 I'll break the fifth wall a moment to say that yes, disturbing, right?
 I'm wondering if that's why so many writers went mad (can you go mad?
 Is it a place on the map? not sure if that's the worst place to go?)
 Anyway.
 Such is our lot.
 And yes, I absolutely have had specter characters emerge out of nowhere and demand a bigger part.
-One of which was just starting to rear his head in my book "Heir Supply." before my computer went ass over tits.
-My computer guru pronounced the machine "toast."
+One of which was just starting to rear his head in my book "Heir Supply." before my computer caught a virus.
+Alas the tech guru pronounced the machine "toast."
 Sad because both books saved on it were viable for publication.
 And these books only exist in my head

 How about that, Elkanah?
 What do you think?.
 (The author and audience await his nibs' approval).
 We could go with Ahasuerus??
 I can't believe I'm kowtowing to a MADE UP person!!
 Funny how I've NOT forgotten as much of the book as you'd have thought I would being written mostly in 2010.
 16 years ago!!
 Damn!!!
 I wish I had that file.
 Maybe it wasn't that good.
 But it was over 100 pages long with the gist of it in my head.
 Yes, even you Ekanah/Ahasuerus whoever you are.
 I'd have love sparring with you over the passages.